 - Bake until a toothpick inserted in the center of a mini muffin comes out clean, about 8 to 10 minutes.

-Working on our upcoming toaster oven muffin guide I’ve been learning a lot of new tricks…
+upcoming toaster oven muffin guide I’ve been learning a lot of new tricks…

 If you’ve been having trouble with your mini muffins coming out flat try using your convection fan for the first 2 minutes of the bake time.

 That little burst of heated air will help the muffin edges to set before the batter can spread and will give your little muffins domed tops.